JeneLitsch/Litan/doc/language/Casts.md

 # static_cast&lt;T&gt;

 Static casts are checked at compile time.
 If the cast is invalid a compiler error is thrown.
-The cast returns a value of type T.
+The cast returns a value of type T. static_cast returns a deep of the object.

 # dynamic_cast&lt;T&gt;

 Dynamic casts are checked at run time.
 If the cast is invalid null is returned.
-The cast returns an value of type optional&lt;T&gt;.
+The cast returns an value of type optional&lt;T&gt;. dynamic_cast returns a copy of the object.